Our Initiative

 For more information on how to sign up with BBF and an apprenticeship program, visit Get Started.

-There is no cost for being a part of BBF!
-Building Bright Futures is an initiative designed to provide resources and financial support, thereby eliminating prohibitive costs to participants.
+There is no cost for enrolling with Building Bright Futures!
+Building Bright Futures is an initiative designed to provide resources and financial support, thereby reducing costs to those participating in an ECE apprenticeship.

 A Sponsor is the organization responsible for overseeing the apprenticeship agreement.
 Sometimes, the Sponsor and the Employer are the same.
 For a full list of apprenticeship-related terms, see the BBF Glossary of Terms.